loomchild/volume-backup/README.md

     ```
     docker run -v [volume-name]:/volume --rm loomchild/volume-backup backup -v > [archive-name]
     ```
 1. Pass additional arguments to the Tar utility using `-x` option
     ```
     docker run -v [volume-name]:/volume --rm loomchild/volume-backup backup -x --verbose > [archive-name]
     ```
+1. Volume labels are not backed-up or restored automatically, but they might be required for your application to work (e.g. when using docker-compose).
+If you need to preserve them, create a label backup file as follows: `docker inspect [volume-name] -f "{{json .Labels}}" > labels.json`.
+When restoring your data, target volume needs to be created manually with labels before launching the restore script: `docker volume create --label "label1" --label "label2" [volume-name]`.